 In most cases, malaria deaths are related to one or more serious complications, including:

 - Cerebral malaria.
 If parasite-filled blood cells block small blood vessels to your brain (cerebral malaria), swelling of your brain or brain damage may occur.
-Cerebral malaria may cause coma.
+Cerebral malaria may cause seizures and coma.

 - Breathing problems.
 Accumulated fluid in your lungs (pulmonary edema) can make it difficult to breathe.